Mr-Mayhem/Read-TSL1402R-Optical-Sensor-using-Teensy-3.x/README.md

-# Teensy 3.x TSL1402R To Serial
+# Teensy 3.x TSL1402R Optical Sensor To Serial
-Use a Teensy 3.x board to read the AMS TSL1402R sensor and plot pixel values in Processing
+Use a Teensy 3.x board to read the AMS TSL1402R optical sensor and plot pixel values in Processing